Orlando Magic's Standings

 You can keep track of the Orlando Magic’s progress with the overall standings here with both conference and division.
 Bookmark this page to keep this table handy and understand how it interacts with Orlando Magic betting odds.

-If you want to bet on the Orlando Magic, check out the money line.
+If you want to bet on NBA Orlando Magic, check out the money line.
 This is the part of sportsbooks that lists the price on the Magic to win.
-A minus number like -130 means they are favorites and a $130 bet returns $100.
-But if they are underdogs, they will be something like +115 meaning $115 is won on a $100 bet.
-Favorites are considered more likely winners hence the smaller profit and vice versa with underdogs.
+A minus number like -130 means they are favourites and a $130 bet returns $100.
+But if they are underdogs, they will be something like +115, meaning $115 is won on a $100 bet.
+Favourites are considered more likely winners hence the smaller profit and vice versa with underdogs.

 Going big: the Magic enjoyed their most fruitful seasons under Shaquille O’Neal and Dwight Howard, two of the NBA’s best centers for their time.
-O’Neal led the Magic to an NBA Finals appearance and a franchise best 60 wins in the mid-nineties while Dwight led them back to the Finals again and their second best franchise win total with 59 in the late 2000s.
-It’s not a coincidence, having a dominant center is a major key to the success of not only the Magic but most NBA teams.
+O’Neal led the Magic to an NBA Finals appearance and a franchise-best 60 wins in the mid-nineties while Dwight led them back to the Finals again and their second-best franchise win total with 59 in the late 2000s.
+It’s not a coincidence; having a dominant center is a significant key to the success of not only the Magic but most NBA teams.

-Far from Disneyland: home court advantage has been big for the Orlando Magic.
+Far from Disneyland: home-court advantage has been big for the Orlando Magic.
 In 2015-2016, 65 percent of their wins have come from home and since 2012 have a 41 winning percentage versus a 22 percent winning road record.
-The Magic however are enduring the longest postseason drought in franchise history at four as of 2016 and noted disciplinarian and former Magic player, Scott Skiles only lasted one season.
-If the Magic are to contend again, they’ll need to do it quick as their fans grow restless.
+The Magic, however, is enduring the longest postseason drought in franchise history at four as of 2016 and noted disciplinarian and former Magic player, Scott Skiles only lasted one season.
+If the Magic are to contend again, they’ll need to do it quickly as their fans grow restless.

-Division longshots: it may sound crazy at times but making a prop bet on the Magic to win the division before the season starts may hold some value especially if it pays over 10-1.
-Almost every season, there are a few NBA teams who surprise everyone with a massive turnaround and given the shaky nature of the Southeast Division, the Magic may just steal the division like they did in 2008.
+Division longshots: it may sound crazy at times, but making a prop bet on the Magic to win the division before the season starts may hold some value, especially if it pays over 10-1.
+Almost every season, there are a few NBA teams who surprise everyone with a massive turnaround and given the shaky nature of the Southeast Division, the Magic may steal the division as they did in 2008.